-- Report to the Programme Lead by 1 December annually (from 1 December 2022 onwards for Tranche 1 organisations and from 1 December 2023 onwards for Tranche 2 and 3 organisations).
-Submit your GHG inventory, other supplementary information and evidence of verification (that is, your assurance statement or verified disclosure statement) covering the period 1 July to 30 June (noting allowances/exceptions in section 1.4). - Report updated emissions, targets and reduction information in your annual report, following your organisation's normal annual reporting timeframes.
+- Report to the Programme Lead by 1 December annually.
+Submit your GHG inventory, other supplementary information and evidence of verification (that is, your assurance statement or verified disclosure statement) covering the period 1 July to 30 June (noting allowances/exceptions in section 1.3.1). - Report updated emissions, targets and reduction information in your annual report, following your organisation's normal annual reporting timeframes.
 (The principle here is that you treat emissions information like financial information and so report it in the same time period.) - In the first year that you make a submission, if you have set a base year that comes before the most recent financial year, submit your base year inventory and accompanying assurance statement.